vishakha-ramani/inferno-autoscaler/docs/hpa-integration.md

 3. **Prometheus Adapter**: exposes the metrics to Kubernetes external metrics API

-4. **HPA** example configuration: reads the value for the `inferno_desired_replicas` metrics and adjusts Deployment replicas accordingly
+4. **HPA** example configuration: reads the value for the `inferno_desired_replicas` metrics and adjusts Deployment replicas accordingly, using an `AverageValue` target

 ## Prerequisites